22/05/2023

 At Protolabs, we understand the importance of speed, but ensuring that parts are correct and high quality is paramount.
 With our design for manufacturability analysis, you are provided with instant feedback on your CAD model, ensuring it is suitable for production in moments.
 Whether your part is complex or simple, our design analysis will inform you of critical or non-critical issues in real-time, so you don’t have to waste hours waiting to find out.
 Not only will this speed up your quoting process, but the software itself is intuitive and easy to use and will speed up your process further; in this blog, we’ll show you just how easy it is.
 You’ll be uploading your CAD in minutes.

-You’ll need to start by signing in, or if you haven’t used us before, you’ll need to start by signing up.
+You’ll need to start by signing in to you account, or if you haven’t used us before, you’ll need to create a login.
 It’s quick and easy and you’ll be ready in minutes, if not seconds.
-To learn the basics of how to sign up, start a project etc., please read our “how to” blog post here.
+Still not sure?
+Learn how to create an account, start a project and accept a quote for manufacturing.

 Once you have uploaded your CAD file, you will find that your parts will have colour-coded statuses as they progress through our software.
 The ultimate goal is to reach green status, or “ready to manufacture”.
 Here’s what each coloured status means.